Section 192 Of Income Tax Act

 Employer’s Responsibilities Under TDS Deduction Rules

 Employers deduct TDS from their employees' salaries, and thus, they have certain responsibilities to fulfil.
-As per Section 192, employers are required to take out TDS each month and deposit it to the government within the allotted due date.
+As per the 192 section of income tax, employers are required to take out TDS each month and deposit it to the government within the allotted due date.
 If any government employer deducts TDS, then they are required to deposit the money on the same day.

-If the employer other than the government employer deducts TDS and does so in March, then they must deposit the TDS by the 30th of April at the latest.
-However, the Hindu Undivided Family (HUF), firm or company status of the employer, has no applicability to the tax deduction at the source allowed by this section.
+If the employer other than the government employer deducts TDS and does so in March, then they must deposit the TDS by April 30th at the latest.
+However, the Hindu Undivided Family (HUF) firm or company status of the employer has no applicability to the tax deduction at the source allowed by this section.
 The relationship between the employer and employee is the only one that counts.

 TDS Return Filed by Employer